0xVolta-max/nava-analytics-dashboard/README.md

 This project is configured for easy deployment on [Vercel](https://vercel.com/).
 The `vercel.json` file ensures that all routes are correctly handled.

 To deploy, connect your Git repository to a Vercel project.
 Every push to the main branch will automatically trigger a new deployment.

+## Database & SQL

+All SQL scripts and database-related documentation can be found in the `supabase/sql` directory.